 If you are travelling by train, there are direct trains that leave from Florence or you can arrive in Viareggio (from Lucca or Pisa) and there are direct trains which will take you through the valley to Pontremoli.

-From the train station to the Castle is about a 15 - 20 minute walk... that is if you don’t stop by one of the little restaurants to try a plate of their famous testaroli, a pancake like pasta dish normally served with pesto.
+From the train station to the Castle is about a 15 - 20 minute walk... that is if you don’t stop by one of the little restaurants to try a plate of their famous testaroli, a pancake-like pasta normally served with pesto.
 Or...you could stop at one of the local cafes and taste the famous “Amour” pastry made of two wafer like cookies and filled with a cream filling (secret recipe...but of course!)

 Where to park

-There are several paid parking options, I personally appreciated the covered parking near Ponte della Cresa, for less than 50cents an hour, I thought it left me in a great place to enter and explore the city.
+There are several paid parking options, I personally appreciated the covered parking near Ponte della Cresa, for less than 50cents an hour, it left me in a great place to enter and explore the city.